See the Nav Map Legend for details about the various symbols shown by the map.

 Remove Range Ring

-Menu item is active if you right click at the center point of a range ring (small circle).
-Removes the rings from the map.
+Remove the selected rings from the map.
+This menu item is active if you right-click on the center point of a range ring (small circle).

 Remove all Range Rings and Distance measurements